0xnirmal/ValGraph/README.md

 2. Developers are increasingly being spread-thin as roles consolidate in the industry.
 10 years ago, it wasn't uncommon to see a Software Engineer, QA Engineer, Database Admin, and UX Engineer working in harmony.
 Today, all of these roles have been compacted into the Full-Stack Engineer.
 3. Microservices are exploding in popularity and more services are being [API-ified](https://www.notboring.co/p/apis-all-the-way-down).
 With this trend, technologies are emerging that make interfacing with disparate data streams easier.
 [GraphQL](https://graphql.org/) is the one I'm betting on.
 *(Sidenote: I understand this makes this tool low-TAM, but the [schema introspection](https://graphql.org/learn/introspection/) functionality will make the end product so much better)*
-4. E2E + Integration testing is hard and they're often the most [useful](https://testingjavascript.com/).
+4. E2E + Integration testing is hard and it's often the most [useful](https://testingjavascript.com/).
 (3) makes this even more important.

 **Dream the Dream**:
 `ValGraph` is a low-code platform that makes writing automated GraphQL E2E tests easy and efficient.
 Moreover, since the tests are intended to be run against a GraphQL endpoint, the tool will allow customers to ping their service live and verify their SLA.
 A SaaS offering on top of the tool makes testing cheap in cost and in labor.